idvorkin/idvorkin.github.io/_d/taxes.md

 If the stock goes to 90$ in 30 days, you can "exercise the put" and sell the stock for 100$, making you 10$, for a price of 1$, **netting you 9$**.

 If the stock goes up to 110$, you don't want to sell at 100$ (you'd lose 10$), so you let the put expire.
-This lets you ensure you won't lose any money (recall the option was at the strike price) for 1$
+This lets you ensure you won't lose any money (recall the option was at the strike price) **costing you 1$**

-NOTE: You don't need to own the stock to be able to make money in a put, in our example where the stock drops to 90$, you'd buy the stock at 90 for market price, and sell it for 100$, again netting 10$
+NOTE: You don't need to own the stock to be able to make money in a put, in our example where the stock drops to 90$, you'd buy the stock at 90 for market price, and sell it for 100$, again **netting you 9$**

 #### Buy a Call Option